bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

       mmcblk0p2 179:2    0   500M  0 part [SWAP]
       mmcblk0p3 179:3    0 118.5G  0 part /

-Insert the hard drive you wish to install the fresh Segate Central operating system to in the USB hard drive reader and attach it to the building system.
+Insert the hard drive you wish to install the fresh Seagate Central operating system to into the USB hard drive reader and attach it to the building system.
 From this point we will call this drive the **target** hard drive.

 The target drive can either be the original drive from your Seagate Central that